Localized surface electromagnetic waves in CrI$_3$-based magnetophotonic structures: Introduction

-{\it Introduction.} Studies of two-dimensional materials has been booming since the successful exfoliation of the monolayer graphene structure \cite{Novoselov2004}.
-This pioneering work initiated the search for alternative two-dimensional structures of hexagonal lattices with similar electronic, optical, and transport properties for the potential utility of faster information processing.
+Studies of two-dimensional materials have been booming since the successful exfoliation of the monolayer graphene structure \cite{Novoselov2004}.
+This pioneering work initiated the profound study of its electronic, transport and optical properties.
+In particular, it was shown that graphene with a Dirac-like spectrum can host the surface electromagnetic waves \cite{ju2011graphene,grigorenko2012graphene, garcia2014graphene} and also the edge plasmon waves \cite{PhysRevB.85.235444, Kumar2016} that have been proposed as key ingredients for different potential applications such as ultrafast optical modulators \cite{liu2011graphene}, biosensors \cite{wu2010highly, rodrigo2015mid}, and photodetectors \cite{liu2011plasmon, vicarelli2012graphene}.
+Along with that the search for alternative two-dimensional structures with hexagonal lattices and similar properties favoring their potential utility has been started.
 Lately, the experimental activity has resulted in the discovery of other members of this family, including monolayers of transition metal dichalcogeniedies \cite{Manzeli2017}, phosphorene \cite{Li2014,Liu2014}, silicene \cite{Vogt2012,Feng2012,Fleurence2012}, germanene \cite{Davila2014} and stanene \cite{Zhu2016} to name a few.
 Targeted data-mining efforts have also been devoted to the identification of novel two-dimensional materials \cite{Lebegue2013,Eriksson2018,Mounet2018}, and in fact some of these theoretical predictions have been verified experimentally \cite{Romdhane2015,Lin2016, Gong2017}.